sartorlab/mint/README.md

 Classification is done by intersecting the resulting regions from the above tools using the [GenomicRanges](http://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) package in R, or by using [bedtools](https://bedtools.readthedocs.org/en/latest/).
 # Usage
 The mint pipeline can be used for any combination of the following two experimental setups and two analysis workflows.
+At present, we support only single-end sequencing data.

 ## Supported Experimental Setups